Vrezerino/Tegachan/README.md

 <div align="center">
 <h1>✵ Tegachan ✵</h1>

-Tegachan is an imageboard type discussion forum.
-It features dynamic app routing, styles that mostly utilize Tailwind CSS, light and dark mode themes, so far four discussion boards (Technology, Music, Outdoors, Random), and thread starter and reply posting forms.
+Tegachan is an imageboard type discussion forum that's not based on imageboard templates.
-Image files that are uploaded with new posts, are hosted on Amazon S3 cloud object storage, and the posts themselves are inserted into a Neon PostgreSQL database.
+It features dynamic app routing, styles that mostly utilize Tailwind CSS, light and dark mode themes, plenty of different discussion boards, anti-flooding, banlists (users and proxies) etc.

-This was not created by using any imageboard templates.
-It is made from scratch.
+The app runs on Azure virtual machines, image files are uploaded on Amazon S3 cloud object storage, and the posts themselves are inserted into a Neon PostgreSQL database.

 <h2>Posting Rules On The Website</h2>